ThugsFinance/cloiinkcoin.com/src/content/glossary/index.md

 ### mainnet {#mainnet}

-Short for "main network," this is the main public Ethereum [blockchain](#blockchain).
-Real ETH, real value, and real consequences.
+Short for "main network," this is the main public Cloiinkcoin [blockchain](#blockchain).
+Real CLK, real value, and real consequences.
 Also known as layer 1 when discussing [layer 2](#layer-2) scaling solutions.
 (Also, see [testnet](#testnet))

 ### Merkle Patricia trie {#merkle-patricia-tree}

-A data structure used in Ethereum to efficiently store key-value pairs.
+A data structure used in Cloiinkcoin to efficiently store key-value pairs.

 ### message {#message}